Diversity & Inclusion Professionals

 Annual Leadership in Diversity & Inclusion Awards

 Each year, DAIP recognizes organizations and individuals who champion the values of diversity, equity, and inclusion.
-Our community gathers each fall for our Annual Leadership in Diversity & Inclusion Awards Reception (click here for details on this year’s event) to explore timely and trending DEI topics and honor our winners.
+Our community gathers each fall for our Annual Leadership in Diversity & Inclusion Awards Reception to honor the winners and explore timely and DEI topics.

 What are we looking for in nominees?